US Judge Delays First Federal Execution In 17 Years - UrduPoint

 Only a handful of US states, mainly in the conservative South, still actively carry out executions.
 In 2019, 22 people were put to death.

-Most crimes are tried under state laws, but federal courts can judge some of the most serious crimes -- terror attacks, hate crimes and the like -- as well as those committed on military bases and Indian reservations.
+Most crimes are tried under state laws, but federal courts handle some of the most serious crimes -- terror attacks, hate crimes and the like -- as well as those committed on military bases and Indian reservations.

 Among the most notable recent federal executions was that of Timothy McVeigh, who was put to death by lethal injection in 2001 for the 1995 bombing of a federal building in Oklahoma that killed 168 people.